sudo-warrior/sudo-warrior/README.md

 - 🌱 I’m currently learning ... rust
 - 📫 How to reach me ... [twitter](https://x.com/moghullis)
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...
-Failure is not game over but a detour with stakes
+Failure is not game over but a detour with higher stakes

 <!---
 sudo-warrior/sudo-warrior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.